CUITCHE/code-obfuscation/README.md

 > Also set the shell script at you Xcode project to exectue it.
 Also see **Features**.

-You could copy the program [CodeObfuscation-release](Products/iOS/CodeObfuscation-release) or [CodeObfuscation-debug](Products/iOS/CodeObfuscation-debug).
-Both are iOS platform.
+You could copy the program [obfuse-code](Products/iOS/obfuse-code) for iOS platform.

 # Obfuscation Syntax